fmartinache/xaosim/README.rst

 - a camera (CAM) module that produces images of a point source affected after the wavefront has undergone the transformation induced by the DM.

+The code is reasonably well documented and if you are experienced with diffractive optics simulations, you should quickly feel at home, and change the parameters of the turbulence, simulate partial AO correction and even use a perfect coronagraph.

 It relies on a series of auxilliary tools:
 -----------------------------------------